Campbells Creek Recreation Reserve

 The Mount Alexander Shire Council is responsible for the management of the land, via the Campbells Creek Recreation Reserve Committee of Management (a Section 86 Committee).
 This group of local volunteers works to manage and maintain the reserve.
 The Committee of Management members are all actively involved with the various sporting groups that use the club-rooms, ground and trotting track and are always striving to bring out the best in their facility.

 The Recreation Reserve hosts a range of events each year, including the KR Don Christmas party, Castlemaine Lawn Mower Racing and local school athletic days.

-Calling the Reserve home are the...
+The following clubs have their home ground here: